[Updated November 13, 2024]

 Officially trademarked as “Christmas Town USA,” McAdenville is known for its incredible town-wide Christmas light display, which runs from December 1-26 every year.

-The McAdenvilleTree Lighting Ceremony is held on December 1, while the Yule Log Parade is on December 14.
+The McAdenvilleTree Lighting Ceremony is held December 2, while the Yule Log Parade is December 12.

 Guests can drive or walk through the town and park, while Christmas carols are played on bells in Historic Downtown McAdenville.